neurobagel/digest/schemas/README.md

-# Schema for `digest` input files
+# Schemas for `digest` input files

 ## Overview
 `digest` supports TSV files as inputs.
 Expected columns in a digest file are defined in JSON files called digest schemas.
-Different schemas correspond to digest files containing different modalities of data (e.g. imaging vs. phenotypic).
+There are different schemas for digest files containing different modalities of data (e.g. imaging vs. phenotypic).

 | Schema | Modality of data in corresponding digest file |
 | ----- | ----- |